 With a background of having worked for many years in a one-to-one client environment, I feel that building a good rapport is essential to the counselling process.
 The ability to relate to my client's thoughts and feelings creates a mutual understanding based on empathy and trust.

 I gained experience counselling within the voluntary sector, offering long and short term therapy working with a wide range of client's providing emotional support to people from many walks of life.

-I am a fully qualified therapist with an HE Dip in psychodynamic counselling which is accredited by the BACP.
-This type of therapy is offered on a long term basis.
+I am a fully qualified psychodynamic therapist with a Batchelor of Arts degree with honours, and an HE Dip in psychodynamic counselling which is accredited by the BACP.

 British Association for Counselling & Psychotherapy